handclip/server/README.md

    2. Record the position in video.
 3. Send the positions to the client.

+## Problems

+- Processing takes too long.
+- The model is really inaccurate from longer distances.

 ## Thoughts

 - Hash videos to avoid analyzing the same video.